opensearch-project/project-website/_posts/2025-10-24-Improving-vector-search-diversity-through-native-MMR.markdown

 OpenSearch's MMR makes it easy to deliver search results that are both relevant and diverse.
 By intelligently reranking results, MMR helps return a wider variety of options, reduces redundancy, and creates a richer, more engaging search experience for your users.

-If you're looking to improve your vector search diversity, MMR in OpenSearch is a powerful tool to try today.
+If you're looking to improve your vector search diversity, MMR in OpenSearch is a powerful tool that you can try today.

 ## What's next